On almost hypohamiltonian graphs: Almost hypohamiltonian graphs

 \subsection{The generation algorithm}

 In~\cite{GZ} we presented an algorithm for the exhaustive generation of hypohamiltonian graphs.
 It is based on work of Aldred, McKay, and Wormald~\cite{AMW97}.
 We now describe how we modified this algorithm to generate almost hypohamiltonian graphs exhaustively.
-We point out that in the following arguments there is significant overlap with~\cite{GZ}---still, we choose to present these results for two reasons: firstly, small changes with respect to~\cite{GZ} are nonetheless necessary and important, and secondly, we would like to make this paper to a large extent self-contained.
+We point out that in the following arguments there is some overlap with~\cite{GZ}---still, we choose to present these results for two reasons: firstly, changes with respect to~\cite{GZ} are nonetheless necessary and important, and secondly, we would like to make this paper to a large extent self-contained.

 Let $G$ be a possibly disconnected graph, and $p(G)$ the minimum number of disjoint paths needed to cover all vertices of $G$.
-Denote by $V_1(G)$ the vertices of degree~1 in $G$, and by $I(G)$ the set of all isolated vertices and all isolated edges of~$G$.
+Denote by $V_1(G)$ the vertices of degree~1 in $G$, and by $I(G)$ the set of all isolated vertices and all isolated $K_2$'s (i.e.\ isolated edges together with their endpoints) of~$G$.
 Put

 We now adapt two lemmas of Aldred, McKay, and Wormald~\cite{AMW97} from the hypocyclic to the almost hypocyclic case.